gamernoob24/Carlos-pos/README.md

 A **web-based point-of-sale system** built for the XAMPP stack — PHP 7.4+/8.x, MySQL/MariaDB, Apache, no frameworks and no Composer.
 It follows the classic Jess-style workflow (catalog → cart → payment → receipt → history) but runs in any browser, on any machine on your network.

-> Independent, open implementation inspired by the Jess POS workflow.
-Not affiliated with or endorsed by Jess Ltd.

 ---

 ## 1. What's inside